inside-track/dtspec/README.md

-# Data Test Studio
+# Data Test Spec

-dts is an API for testing data transformations.
+dtspec is an API for testing data transformations.

 ## Introduction

 Testing data transformations is hard.
-So hard that a lot of ETL/ELT processes have little or (more often) no automated tests. dts aims to make it easier to write and run tests for very complicated data transformations typically encountered in ETL/ELT.
+So hard that a lot of ETL/ELT processes have little or (more often) no automated tests. dtspec aims to make it easier to write and run tests for very complicated data transformations typically encountered in ETL/ELT.

-With dts, we imagine a data transformation process that takes a set of data **sources** and transforms them into a set of data **targets**.  dts is primarily concerned with structured data sources, like Pandas dataframes or database tables.
-A user of dts defines data **factories** that generate source data, and a set of **expectations** that describe how the data should look after it's been transformed.
+With dtspec, we imagine a data transformation process that takes a set of data **sources** and transforms them into a set of data **targets**.  dtspec is primarily concerned with structured data sources, like Pandas dataframes or database tables.
+A user of dtspec defines data **factories** that generate source data, and a set of **expectations** that describe how the data should look after it's been transformed.

-While dts is written in Python, it is intended to be used as more of a language-agnostic API.
-A dts user writes a test **spec**, which is then passed to dts.  dts processes that spec and then returns to the user test data for all of the source specific in the spec.
-The user then feeds that test data into their data transformation system, collects the output, and sends it back to dts. dts compares the actual results of the data transformations with the expected results specific in the spec and reports on any discrepancies.
+While dtspec is written in Python, it is intended to be used as more of a language-agnostic API.
+A dtspec user writes a test **spec**, which is then passed to dtspec.  dtspec processes that spec and then returns to the user test data for all of the source specific in the spec.
+The user then feeds that test data into their data transformation system, collects the output, and sends it back to dtspec. dtspec compares the actual results of the data transformations with the expected results specific in the spec and reports on any discrepancies.